-Criteria: The Model Contract section 19.4 states that MCOs are required to make reasonable efforts to assure that Enrollees' medical records, inclusive of CPT codes, are retained by providers after the date of service rendered to the member, and in the case of a minor, for six (6) years after majority.
-In addition, CMS ICD-10-CM Official Guidelines for Coding and Reporting require that the HCPCS codes billed by the provider are accurately represented on the claim form, and furthermore represent actual services provided as evidenced by medical records.
+Criteria: The Model Contract section 19.4 states that MCOs are required to make reasonable efforts to assure that Enrollees' medical records, inclusive of HCPCS codes and all service line information, are retained by providers after the date of service rendered to the member, and in the case of a minor, for six (6) years after majority.
+In addition, CMS ICD-10-CM Official Guidelines for Coding and Reporting require that the procedure codes (HCPCS or CPT) billed by the provider are accurately represented on the claim form, and furthermore represent actual services provided as evidenced by medical records.

-Conditions: One MCO's medical chart supporting documentation did not include any information to validate the CPT code on the claim form and encounter.
-The Medical Chart sample test included one CPT code, 97803 medical nutrition therapy, in which the documentation provided did not include any support that the service was provided.
+Conditions: One MCO's medical chart supporting documentation did not include all the required information to validate the procedure codes, units of service, and diagnosis codes on the claim form and encounter.

+- One medical chart sample tested included one HCPCS code, T1019 personal care services, per 15 minutes, in which the documentation provided did not include support documenting when the servicing provider clocked out. - One medical chart sample tested included CPT code, 57500 excision procedures on the Cervix Uteri, in which the documentation provided did not include support that the service was performed.